plataplomo/hummingbot/workflow/django_fastapi_refactor/01_current_system_analysis.md

 # Current System Analysis: What to Preserve vs. Modernize

+> **🚨 CURRENT STATUS: ANALYSIS OF PROPOSALS - NOT IMPLEMENTED**
+>
+> This document analyzes a **proposed migration** to Django + FastAPI + HTMX that has not been implemented.
+>
+> **Actual Current State:**
+> - Command-line application with no web interface
+> - No Django, FastAPI, or HTMX implementations
+> - No database persistence (uses file-based storage)
+> - No REST APIs or service wrappers
+> - No multi-user support or authentication
+> - Dash dependency installed but no dashboard implementation found

 ## Executive Summary

 CyberDeltaEngine has evolved into a sophisticated trading system with excellent core architecture.
 The recent enhancements include comprehensive Backpack integration with auto-lending detection, margin/collateral support, extensive WebSocket infrastructure, and a robust VCR-based testing framework that ensures production reliability.
 This analysis identifies which components should be preserved unchanged (90%) versus which need modernization (10%) to achieve our goals of better UI, service APIs, and data persistence.

+**⚠️ IMPORTANT: The "modernization" discussed below refers to proposed additions, not existing features.**

 ## Detailed Component Analysis